VivekKumar2380/shrill-yam-9521/README.md

 # Outfitr  (Ajio - Clone)

-Outfitr is an e-commerce website where people can buy from wide range of products and has an interactive UI.
-We are a one stop shop for all your fashion and lifestyle needs.
+Outfitr is the ultimate destination for fashion and lifestyle enthusiasts.
+Our platform offers a diverse array of products, including stylish clothing, trendy accessories, essential home decor, and top-quality beauty products.
+We strive to make your shopping experience as effortless and enjoyable as possible, with a user-friendly interface that allows for seamless browsing and purchasing.
+At Outfitr, we are committed to providing you with the highest level of customer service, ensuring that your every need and preference is met.
+Shop with us today and elevate your fashion and lifestyle game!

 A Collaborative project built by a team of 5 executed in 5 days.